jimmycallin/udeval/paper/paper.md

 # Experimental setup

-<<<<<<< Move parsin method model up here.
+For testing our alternative evaluation metrics, we train MaltParser 1.7 using Nivre Arc-Eager with default settings on each treebank's training data and parse the included test data [@nivre2006maltparser].
+We will also be using the human judgment data from @plank_dependency_2015 to see how well the evaluation metrics correlate with how well people consider the parsing output of a certain model is better than the parsing output of another model.
+Before continuing, we must split up the UD dependency relations into categories of function and content relations.

-First, we must split up the UD dependency relations into categories of function and content relations.
 We motivate our categorization based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
-Before continuing, let us define what we consider to be function and content relations:
+First, let us define what we consider to be function and content relations:

 - A _function relation_ is a relation that links a word with a function word.
 - A _content relation_ is a relation that links a content word with another content word.